tottenjordan/vertex-forecas-repo/README.md

 * Creates one “global” model for many time series
 * Learns patterns across time series

-*Can use a large number of drivers across three distinct types of demand influencing factors:*
-1. Features that are not time-dependent (e.g., rich metadata such as product attributes, location attributes, etc.)
-2. Factors only know up to prediction time (e.g., historical values for inventory, weather, etc.)
-3. Factors known in the future  (e.g., planned promotions/events, holidays)

-<img src='imgs/complex_covariates.png'>

-*Can model complex scenarios*
+*Better model complex scenarios*
 * Cold start / new items
 * Short product life cycles
 * Burstiness, sparsity
 * Unstructured data such as text descriptions
 * Feature driven time series

+*Handle a large number of drivers across three distinct types of demand influencing factors:*
+1. Features that are not time-dependent (e.g., rich metadata such as product attributes, location attributes, etc.)
+2. Factors only know up to prediction time (e.g., historical values for inventory, weather, etc.)
+3. Factors known in the future  (e.g., planned promotions/events, holidays)

+<img src='imgs/complex_covariates.png'>

+For more on this concept, see [intuiton-behind-past-only-covariates](knowledge-share/intuiton-behind-past-only-covariates.md) in the `knowledge-share` folder

 **Model types**